pqrs-org/Karabiner-Elements/README.md

 You can download Karabiner-Elements from the [official site](https://karabiner-elements.pqrs.org/).

-Alternatively, for users of [homebrew](https://brew.sh/), Karabiner-Elements may be installed with `brew install --cask karabiner-elements`.
+Alternatively, if you use [Homebrew](https://brew.sh/), you can install Karabiner-Elements with `brew install --cask karabiner-elements`.

 ### Old releases

-You can download previous versions of Karabiner-Elements from [Release notes](https://karabiner-elements.pqrs.org/docs/releasenotes/).
+You can download previous versions of Karabiner-Elements from the [release notes](https://karabiner-elements.pqrs.org/docs/releasenotes/).

 ## Supported systems